 Caloundra & the South

 Kings Beach in Caloundra has a growing café strip with specialty coffee and brunch menus.
 The area is less touristed and more local — a good place for a quiet morning coffee and pastry before the day starts.
+The Caloundra precinct also has a thriving brewery and distillery scene (gin and craft beer) for those interested.

-- Noosa & Coastal Explorer — Hastings Street free time for lunch
+- Noosa & Coastal Explorer — Hastings Street free time for lunch after the 5.4km coastal walk

 The Sunshine Coast's subtropical climate delivers good produce year-round, but the highlights shift with the seasons.
 Here's a rough guide to what's at its peak.